Basil's Hilarious Arabic Lesson at Houston Improv

 Enter Basil

-Basil was Egyptian.
-Medical student at UTMB Galveston on the surgery track.
-Tall in the way that makes people stand differently, with the specific bearing of someone who has been the most impressive person in a fair number of rooms.
+Basil was an Egyptian guy from the audience.
+Medical student at UTMB Galveston.
+Surgery track.
+He was tall in the way that makes people stand differently, with the specific bearing of someone who has been the most impressive person in a fair number of rooms.
 Masculine.
 Earnest.
 Romantic in the old-fashioned sense — the kind of guy who uses words like "provider" without irony and means it completely.

 "Shake Lick on Mora"